caseypc/ClassyBot/README.md

 =======
 ClassyBot by Robert Whitney is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Based on a work at https://github.com/xnite/ClassyBot.
-Permissions beyond the scope of this license may be available at http://xnite.org/copyright.
+Permissions beyond the scope of this license may be available by contacting me via email copyright@xnite.org